radical-cybertools/radical.entk/doc/user_guide/adding_stages.rst

 Adding Stages
 ****************

 We have looked at creating a simple bag of tasks application, adding data movement, creating BoT with varying bag size.
 What's next?
 Let's add more stages to the pattern!

-You can download the entire script for this section :download:`here <scripts/add_stages.py>` or find it in your virtualenv under ``share/radical.ensemblemd/user_guide/scripts``.
+You can download the entire script for this section :download:`here <../../examples/user_guide/add_stages.py>` or find it in your virtualenv under ``share/radical.ensemblemd/user_guide/scripts``.

 In this section, we will modify the example from the previous section by adding another stage, which concatenates two files and transfers the output back to the localhost.
-One of the files is staged from localhost and the other file is the file from stage_1.The kernel for concatenation of files is already a part of Ensemble MD.
+One of the files is staged from localhost and the other file is the file from stage_1.The kernel for concatenation of files is already a part of EnTK.
 This is how our stage_2 looks:

 .. code-block:: python